ryouze/wa_color/docs/README.md

 ### 6. create systemd service

->**NOTE:** the `ExecStartPre` adds a startup delay (40 seconds) to prevent the program from using the fallback user agent<br>if you use a different init system (or a con job or a scheduled task) them make sure to add a delay of a similar size
+>**NOTE:** the `ExecStartPre` adds a startup delay (40 seconds) to prevent the program from using the fallback user agent<br>if you use a different init system (or a cron job or a scheduled task) them make sure to add a delay of a similar length

 ```bash
 cd /etc/systemd/system